oliviawrigley/stats-220/README.md

 # stats-220 - Olivia Wrigley

-## Why create this repo?
+## Why I created this repo
-* Even though creating a repo is essential and a requirment for the assignment
+* Essential and a requirment for the assignment 1
 * This is a great platform and way of collating my work
 * Tracking my progress through out the 220 course and my futrue in github